You're pre-ordering an item that is not in stock. It will ship the day it arrives and you will be notified when it ships. Proceed?Close

 - Questions & Answers

 - Make An Offer

-weBoost Home 4G LTE cell phone signal booster kit for small homes and offices to boost signal over up to 1,500 square feet.
-Home 4G part #'s are different for USA version (470101) and Canada version (470101F) .
-Both will boost reception in respective country to all cellular devices within covered coverage spaces as long as they have subscription service with a mobile service provider meaning they have a working SIM card in the device.
+Wilson weBoost Home 4G LTE cell phone signal booster kit for small homes and offices to boost signal over up to 1,500 square feet.
+Home 4G part # for USA version is 470101 or wa470101.
+It will boost reception country-wide across United States to all cellular devices within covered coverage spaces as long as they have subscription service with a mobile service provider meaning they have a working SIM card in the device.

 - Used for 1 or 2 rooms in an Office or Home/ Apartment.